abxh/data-structures-c/readme.md

 Made for my own exploration and use.

 Run `make test` to run all tests and examples.
+The `libsan` and `ubsan` sanitizers is required for building the tests.

 Asserts are used to check various assumptions.
 Use `NDEBUG` flag to turn off asserts in release builds.